Here's a short video outlining how to access your WAN from a 4G bonded connection.

 Well first of all, if you split your SIMs over multiple carriers, you are not congesting any one of the cells to the same extent that you would be if you tried to put six SIMs onto one carrier.
 Secondly, if there is an outage of one carrier, you still have the other two.

 So one question you may be asking is well how fast can I make this go?
 The first thing to bear in mind is that there is an overhead to bonding because of the protocols involved and that overhead leads to a slight reduction in the overall bandwidth available so you should expect about 90% of the available bandwidth after you've bonded them together.

-The next thing to bear in mind is that if you have a bonded connection like this, you need to work out how you're going to get access to it. so first of all, you need to have a data center with the hub inside it, you can either put a hub into your own data center, or you might come across a provider that can put a hub in their data center and then reach out to either your WAN or onward to the internet.
-One you're set up here you may need wifi access so obviously in a small building or a new building or site cabin, it's a lot easier if you don't have to separately cable. so you can put this in and provide wifi access in for your local users. you might also choose to have local breakout onto the internet that doesn't go into the WAN but either way, you need to make sure that this is set up with multiple SIMs and multiple carriers.
+The next thing to bear in mind is that if you have a bonded connection like this, you need to work out how you're going to get access to it.
+So, first of all, you need to have a data center with the hub inside it, you can either put a hub into your own data center, or you might come across a provider that can put a hub in their data center and then reach out to either your WAN or onward to the internet.
+Once you're set up here you may need WiFiaccess so obviously in a small building or a new building or site Portakabin, it's a lot easier if you don't have to separately cable.
+So you can put this in and provide WiFi access in for your local users.
+You might also choose to have local breakout onto the internet that doesn't go into the WAN but either way, you need to make sure that this is set up with multiple SIMs and multiple carriers.